Abattoirs and the meat industry

 Training and research

 Learnerships and apprenticeships are a combination of on-the-job learning along with some theoretical training.
 The major part of the training can be offered on the farm.
-Find information on learnerships in the “Agricultural education & training” chapter, or at www.agriseta.co.za (under “Skills delivery” option).
+Find information on learnerships on the “Agricultural education & training” page, or at www.agriseta.co.za (under “Skills delivery” option).
 Find the links, also on the AgriSETA website, to the following qualifications: (i) National Certificate: Abattoir Slaughtering Processes (ii) National Certificate: Abattoir Supervision (iii) National Certificate: General Abattoir Processes (iv) Further Education and Training Certificate: Meat Classification (v) Further Education and Training Certificate: Meat Examination.

 Training provided by the Red Meat Abattoir Association (RMAA) and its Abattoir Skills Training company includes: 1.
 Animal handling 2.
 Auditors Course 3.
 Basic introduction to the Abattoir Industry 4.
 Beef slaughter 5.
 Good Manufacturing Practices (GMP) and Hazard Analysis Critical Control Point (HACCP) 6.
 HACCP Awareness 7.
 HMS & HACCP 8.
 Hygiene Awareness 9.
 Introductory Abattoir Hygiene Course 10.
 Meat Inspection (Refresher Course) 11.
 Pork Slaughter 12.
 Small Stock Slaughter.
 Learnerships include FETC Meat Examination and NC General Abattoir Processes.
 Bursaries for the training of health officers are also available.
 The RMAA also assists members apply for Discretionary Grant funding from AgriSETA.
 For more information visit the RMAA website, www.rmaa.co.za.